 The EL51xx series covers incremental encoder interfaces:

 Normally, the incremental encoder interfaces do not require any SDO configuration.
-Therefore, the ecmccomp/applyComponent.cmd, which many times are needed after the ecmccfg/addSlave.cmd, is in most cases not needed.
+Therefore, ecmccomp/applyComponent.cmd, which is often needed after ecmccfg/addSlave.cmd, is in most cases not required.

 Make sure you use the correct slave type when adding the slave.
-Some of the slaves have the same product id but totally different process data which can result in that the slave will not go into OP mode and ecmc will fail to start and a timeout will occur.
+Some slaves have the same product ID but totally different process data, which can result in the slave not going into OP mode and ecmc failing to start with a timeout.

-For example, the EL5101-0010 and EL5101-0011 has the same product id but very different process data.
-So, if an EL5101-0011 is added to the configuration but the actual slave connected is an EL5101-0010, the initial product id verification will not catch the miss match.
-However, later the slave will not go online since the process data is wrong.
+For example, EL5101-0010 and EL5101-0011 have the same product ID but very different process data.
+So if an EL5101-0011 is added to the configuration but the actual slave connected is an EL5101-0010, the initial product ID verification will not catch the mismatch.
+Later, the slave will not go online since the process data is wrong.

 The issue can be diagnosed by checking the dmesg logs: